brendanjgreene/school_donations/readme.md

 6. Flask: A Python based  micro – framework  used to serve our data from the server to our web based interface.
 7. Intro.js: A javascript that helps us create a interactive tutorial for our dashboard.
 8.  data-table.js: A javascript that help employ additional functionality to my data table.
+9. Heroku: for web deployment.
+10. Gunicorn and PRrocfiles: to support other OS.
+11. Heroku mLab Add on: to deploy our Mongo database on the web.